holycrap872/ucls-ms-intro-to-cs/CourseMaterials/07_computer_hardware/00_computer_basics/lesson_plan.md

 #### Homework

-- Schoology Assessment
+- Schoology assessment on Computer Basics
+- Questions:
     1. Arrange the following from smallest to to largest.
         - 1 terabyte
         - 1 byte
         - 1 kilobyte
         - 1 megabyte
-        - 1 gigabeta
+        - 1 gigabyte
     2. What part of the computer stores the information while it is off?
         - CPU
         - Memory